ansys/scade-design-rules/doc/source/rules/structure/maximum_nested_sms.rst

 Verification
 ------------
 This rule checks all state machines throughout the model.
-For each one, it uses a recursive depth-first algorithm to count the maximum number of nested state machines.

-The rule traverses nested conditional blocks to look for enclosed state machines.
-A state machine with no child state machine has a depth of ``1``.
+It retrieves the :ref:`Number of nested state machines <MetricNumberOfNestedSMs>` metric associated to each state machine.

 The rule fails if the maximum number of nested state machines exceeds the authorized value.